Verses for 10+ Funny Bible Verses

 “Dead flies cause the ointment of the apothecary to send forth a stinking savour…”

-Understanding: Even the smallest folly can ruin something valuable.
+In plain words: Even the smallest folly can ruin something valuable.
 Funny, smelly, and wise.